elileinkram/_feedstack_web/README.md

 We give people the tools to build their own ranking algorithms so they can make purpose-built feeds.

-Currently [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) is only available on [android](https://play.google.com/store/apps/details?id=com.jasper.jasper).
+Currently, [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) is only available on [android](https://play.google.com/store/apps/details?id=com.jasper.jasper).
 The ios version will be ready by early next week.

 # How it works